 How will I understand what people are singing?

-You’ll understand every word, whatever language is being sung, because MO provides you with instant English translations, called supertitles, projected above the stage.
+You’ll understand every word, whatever language is being sung, because Mobile Opera provides you with instant English translations, supertitles, projected above the stage.
 A full synopsis of the opera is also provided online for each performance and in the program.

 Wait until intermission or after the performance to discuss the show.
 Even whispers carry (and please resist the temptation to sing along).

 Refrain from eating or unwrapping candy in the theatre.
-Because of the theatre’s excellent acoustics, even the smallest sounds carry.
+Because of the theatre’s excellent acoustics, even the smallest sound carries.
 One crinkly wrapper can affect the opera experience of several people.

 No Question is too hard to answer at Mobile Opera.

 Give us a call at (251) 432-6772